tsarna/nomad/demo/csi/aws/efs/README.md

 ### Docker Privileged Mode

-The EFS node task requires that [`privileged = true`](https://www.nomadproject.io/docs/drivers/docker#privileged) be set in order to mount/unmount filesystems on the node..
+The EFS node task requires that [`privileged = true`](https://www.nomadproject.io/docs/drivers/docker#privileged) be set in order to mount/unmount filesystems on the node.

 ### EC2 Instance Metadata Service.